campisano/cpp_tdd_2048_game/README.md

     - a position can have a number placed on itself;
     - a position can have adiacent positions {left,right,up,down}.

+0) There is a player:
+    - a player can be queried for a direction to slide.

 0) There is a game:
-    - at every turn, a random number, with value of 2 or 4, is placed in a random empty spot of the board
+    - at every turn, a random number, with value of 2 or 4, is placed in a random empty spot of the board;
+    - at every turn, a slide direction is requested to the player.